JJong2542/MINI-Z-Toyota-86-body-custom-paint-and-wide-body-resin-kit-version-work/README.md

 - Assembly
 - Wiring

-## 3. 핵심 문제와 해결
+## 3. Key Issues and Solutions
-- 인젝션 Body와 래진 Part의 조립성 문제와 해결 방안
+- Assembly Issues and Solutions for Injection Body and Resin Parts
-- 넓은 면의 데칼링 작업에 대한 문제점과 해결 방안
+- Issues and Solutions for Decaling Large Surfaces

-## 4. 공정별 작업 정리
+## 4. Work organization by process
 ### 4-1 Body Process
 ### 4-2 Surfacer
 ### 4-3 Painting